GenericMappingTools/pygmt/doc/ecosystem.md

 ## PyGMT dependencies

-Asterisk (*) indicates that the package is a required dependency of PyGMT.
+_Asterisk (*) after the package name indicates the package is a required dependency of PyGMT._

 ### NumPy*